-Autoflower cannabis like any other regular cannabis plant loves to grow in a warm cozy temperature form 24 to 30 C (75 to 86 F) however there are many factors that can allow marijuana to grow in slightly warmer or colder environment.
+Autoflowering plants like any other regular cannabis plant loves to grow in a warm cozy temperature form 24 to 32 C (75 to 86 F) however there are many factors that can allow marijuana to grow in slightly warmer or colder environments.

 Basically cannabis plants like to be at the warm side of the scale and that allows them to grow at their full potential and at full speed.
 Also if the temperature is high the air can hold more water and that reduces the humidity eliminating the risk of fungus and mold.

 Indoors you can measure and control the temperature much easier and fix any extremes much faster.
-The ideal temperature for your autoflower plant should be 27 to 29 C (80 to 84F) and you should maintain this temperature for the entire plants life cycle.
+The ideal temperature for your autoflower plant should be 27 to 30 C (80 to 85F) and you should maintain this temperature for the entire plants life cycle.

-If there is a dark period for your autoflower cannabis grow the temperature should not drop more than 10 degrees or else it could hurt the plant and that would reduce its size and the yield.
+If there is a dark period for your autoflower grow the temperature in the “night” should not drop more than 10 degrees or else it could hurt the plant and that would reduce its size and also the yield.

-Usually too low temperature is not an issue for indoor growers because grow lights emit heat and usually growers are faced with too high temperatures, but sometimes when cannabis is grown indoors in the cold climates the heat from the LED or CFL grow lights cant heat up the grow space to the optimal temperature of 27 C and and there are times when even getting 20 to 25 C temperature is hard and in these situations you need to add additional heating to you grow space at the dark period (if there is one) and definitely a HID(High Intensity Discharge) lamp that produces good amount of heat and amazing amounts of light!
+Usually too low temperature is not an issue for indoor growers because grow lights emit heat and usually growers are faced with too high temperatures, but sometimes when cannabis is grown indoors in the cold climates the heat from the LED or CFL grow lights cant heat up the grow space to the optimal temperature of 27 C. And there are times when even getting 20 to 25 C temperature is hard so in these situations you need to add additional heating to you grow space at the dark period (if there is one) and definitely a HID(High Intensity Discharge) lamp that produces good amount of heat and amazing amounts of light!

-Some experienced growers say that you can grow cannabis in temperatures around 32C (90 F) but then you need to enrich the air in the growing room with additional CO2 and you need to water your plants much more often.
-Many growers say that this method can yield you slightly more bud than the plats that were grown the usual way without the CO2 enrichment.
+Some experienced growers say that you can grow cannabis in temperatures exceeding 33C (91 F) but then you need to enrich the air in the growing room with additional CO2 and you need to water your plants much more often.
+Many growers say that this method can yield you slightly more bud than the plants that were grown the usual way without the CO2 enrichment.

 In the wild cannabis plants get as much CO2 as they need and that way they can grow in higher temperatures but this additional heat at the flowering stages of growth can reduce the THC production and the autoflowering marijuana won’t be so potent.